-Winter Weather Advisory for Freezing rain/drizzle and the formation of glaze Wednesday morning across northern Illinois including the Chicago suburbs
+Freezing rain could lead to icy roads Wednesday morning; Winter Weather Advisory issued

-A Winter Weather Advisory will be in effect from before sunrise until about noon Wednesday for a good portion of the Chicago area along and north of Interstate-80 (purple-shaded area on the headlined map).
-Temperatures early Wednesday morning are expected to be in the upper 20s as low pressure moving east out of Iowa tracks across northern Illinois preceded by a band of light freezing rain/drizzle – glaze may form on highways, bridges, streets, sidewalks and parking areas making for dangerous driving as well as walking.
+CHICAGO — A Winter Weather Advisory will be in effect for a good portion of the Chicago area along and north of Interstate-80, starting before sunrise Wednesday and running until about noon.

+Temperatures early Wednesday morning are expected to be in the upper 20s, as low pressure moving east out of Iowa tracks across northern Illinois preceded by a band of light freezing rain/drizzle.

+Freezing rain could cause a glaze to form on highways, bridges, streets, sidewalks and parking areas, making for dangerous driving as well as walking.
 So plan for a slow drive during the Wednesday morning commute and watch your step if you are outside.

 Temperature should warm above freezing by late morning, beginning the melting process.